15 Ways Adults Can Make Friends

 Friends Are Great for Mental Health

-Recently I spent 3 hours with a close friend from high school.
-I feared reaching out to him because it had been over 5 years since we last connected.
-Thoughts like “he doesn’t want to see me”, “he’s too busy with his family”, and even “he doesn’t like me any more” stuck in my mind.
-The time together was encouraging, and none of my anxious thoughts were true.
-I need my buddies to stay mentally and emotionally healthy.
+Recently, I talked on the phone with a close friend from high school.
+I feared reaching out to him because we hadn’t talked in nearly 2 years.
+Thoughts like “he doesn’t want talk”, “he’s too busy with his family”, and even “I’m a burden”, entered my mind.
+The conversation was encouraging.
+None of my worries were true.

 Friends are SO important because they can ……

 - Help you see your current situation accurately

 - Remind you of your potential when lacking confidence